DK Metcalf impresses in 100 with a 10.37 but falls short of Olympic Trials

-DK Metcalf may not have qualified for the Olympic Trials Sunday.
+Seahawks receiver DK Metcalf may not have qualified for the Olympic Trials in the 100 meters Sunday.

-But he proved something to a lot skeptics anyway by running a 10.37 in the 100 meters at the USA Track and Field Golden Games meet at Mt.
+But he proved something to a lot skeptics anyway by running a 10.37 at the USA Track and Field Golden Games meet at Mt.
 San Antonio College in Walnut, Calif.

-The time placed Metcalf 15th out of 17 overall runners in the prelims and he was last in his heat of nine and did not qualify him for the final heat.
+The time placed Metcalf 15th out of 17 overall runners in the two heats of the prelims and he was last in his heat of nine and did not qualify him for the final heat.

 The time was also short of the 10.2 needed to qualify for the Olympic Trials.
 Isaiah Young had the fastest time in the preliminary heats at 10.09 while Cravon Gillespie and Michael Rodgers were next at 10.11.
+(Gillespie then won the nine-man final at 9.96 with all eight who finished at 10.18 or faster).

-Still, it was a blazing fast time for a 6-4, 235-pound football player who had never before taken part in a competitive race in the 100, and seemed to surprise the NBC announcing crew that included four-time Olympic medal winner Ato Bolden, who said it showed that more football players maybe ought to try sprints more often.
+Still, it was a blazing fast time for a 6-foot-4, 235-pound football player who had never before taken part in a competitive race in the 100 (or at least not since before high school, anyway), and it seemed to surprise the NBC announcing crew that included four-time Olympic medal winner Ato Bolden.

+“He ran faster than just about everybody, myself included, thought he would run,” said Bolden, who won a silver medal in the 100 at the Sydney Olympics in 2000.

+Bolden even suggested that it showed that maybe football players should try track.

-In an interview with NBC after the race, Metcalf said his track days are done for now, saying “I’ve got minicamp to go to.’’
-Seattle’s mandatory mini-camp is scheduled for June 15-17.
+In an interview with NBC after the race, though, Metcalf said his track days are done for now, saying “I’ve got minicamp to go to.’’
+Seattle’s mandatory minicamp is scheduled for June 15-17.

 But Metcalf appeared to show that if he really wanted to, he could have a competitive track career.

-Some in the track and field community had questioned that after it was revealed earlier this week that Metcalf intended to take part in the meet including Bolden, who tweeted: “Speed is relative, folks.
-Stop it.
-Please.”
+Some in the track and field community had questioned that after it was revealed earlier this week that Metcalf intended to take part in the meet.

-But after the race, Bolden changed his tune, saying “he ran well.
-I did not think he was going to run anywhere near that well. … you can’t tell that he doesn’t belong in that field.”

-Also skeptical had been Rodgers, who ran in the same heat as Metcalf, who was quoted by the San Diego Union-Tribune that he anticipated the event being eye-opening for Metcalf.

-“I’ve been waiting on this day, for football players to come line up and see what world-class speed is,” said Rodgers.
+“I’ve been waiting on this day, for football players to come line up and see what world-class speed is,” Rodgers was quoted as saying earlier this week by the San Diego Union-Tribune.
 “Football players don’t have any clue.
 It’s like, everybody’s hyping him: ‘Oh, DK is going to do this.’
 You have to get through both rounds, buddy.
 This isn’t an all-comer’s meet.
 This is an elite track meet.
 I hope the football (fans) understands this is our job, this is what we do every day.
 I hope he comes to play.”

+Bolden also admitted he had been skeptical, saying he would have been impressed if Metcalf ran a 10.5.

+But after the race, Bolden changed his tune, saying “he ran well.
+I did not think he was going to run anywhere near that well. … you can’t tell that he doesn’t belong in that field.”

-Metcalf acknowledged afterward that he learned track speed and football speed aren’t the same.
+Still, Metcalf said he learned something too, acknowledging that track speed and football speed aren’t the same.

 “These are world-class athletes,’’ Metcalf told NBC afterward.
 “They do this for a living and it’s very different from football speed for what I just learned.’’